Glamour. Va-va-voom. Animal prints. ‘Excess is success,’ is how Roberto Cavalli puts it.

 Roberto Cavalli has carved out a corner of the fashion world for his very own: a darling of the red carpet, designer-to-the-stars, a go-to fashion house for an injection of style stardust.
 The New York Times described him as ‘the Italian fashion designer with a gypsy soul’, and that just about sums Roberto Cavalli up, to us, with his use of extravagant prints, gilded touches and lavish embroidery.
 (Vogue has said about him: ‘Cavalli is as much an haute hippie as he is a red carpet king’.)

 This is a man who loves to glory women through his creativity.
 As a reporter for Popsugar put it, ‘Within 30 seconds of observing Roberto Cavalli, this much is clear: he doesn’t just like women.
 He adores them.
 Whether making eye contact with his long-time wife Eva or greeting this reporter with a kiss on the hand, the Italian designer has an appreciation for all things feminine.’
-We just love his philosophy: ‘Every woman is a supermodel.
+We just love the designer’s philosophy: ‘Every woman is a supermodel.
 A supermodel is a woman who’s feminine and strong.
 Many women are more beautiful than they think…’ And his whole career has been devoted to bringing out that beauty.

 Roberto Cavalli was born in Florence, in 1940, to a seamstress and a mine surveyor.
 The artistic gene may have come from his grandfather, Giuseppe Rossi, who painted in the Impressionist style – and Roberto Cavalli‘s first dream was to be a painter.
 Instead, he opted for textiles.
 And from textiles, to clothing.
 From the first collection, his designs turned heads and sparked headlines.
 ‘I had this idea to print on leather.
 I used glove skin from a French tannery, and when I started to print, I saw it was possible to make evening gowns in leather… in pink – unbelievable’.
 Brigitte Bardot became one of his stellar early fans, when he opened a boutique in (where else?)
-St.-Tropez.
+Saint-Tropez.

 It’s perhaps that textiles background which sets Cavalli apart, in the fashion universe.
 Already successful, known for his patterns and colour, everything really began to explode for Roberto Cavalli when he began to print designs on denim, too: his second line, Just Cavalli, is one of the most sought-after denim collections on the planet.
 (And, the designer admits, he happens to own 50 pairs of jeans himself…!)